 The Corporation requires liquidity to meet our deposit and other obligations as they come due.
 The Corporation's access to funding sources in amounts adequate to finance its activities or on terms that are acceptable to it could be impaired by factors that affect it specifically or the financial services industry or the general economy.
-Factors that could reduce our access to liquidity sources include a downturn in the markets in which our loans are concentrated or adverse regulatory actions against the Corporation.
+Factors that could reduce our access to liquidity sources include a downturn in the markets in which our loans are concentrated, a decline in demand in the secondary market for long-term fixed mortgages, or adverse regulatory actions against the Corporation.
 The Corporation's access to deposits may also be affected by the liquidity needs of depositors.
 The Corporation may not be able to replace maturing deposits and advances as necessary in the future, especially if a large number of depositors sought to withdraw their deposits, regardless of the reason.
 If the Corporation is unable to sufficiently maintain or grow its deposits to meet liquidity objectives, it may be subject to paying higher funding costs to achieve those liquidity objectives.
 A failure to maintain adequate liquidity could have a material adverse effect on the Corporation's business, financial condition, and result of operations.